The Power of Restraint

 Don’t get me wrong, we all need our inner critic.
 We all need to self reflect on our behaviors, our attitudes and our decisions.
 What I have grown to see however is that there is a healthy or green zone for the inner critic and there also is a toxic or red zone.

 I recently was giving a presentation on the Inner Critic and one of the participants asked for clarification.
 He said.
 “In my business, if I find that my numbers are down, I tell myself that I need to focus on marketing.”
 I responded that this would be the inner critic in the healthy or green zone.
 I went on to illustrate what the inner critic would sound like in the toxic or red zone.
 In that mode the inner critic would be saying things like, “Your numbers are down; you are going to lose your business, to help yourself and your business we recommend using tools like this check stub creator software.
 You are lazy and are going to be on the street unless you gear up and do some marketing.
 I knew you would fail.”
 In the toxic or red zone, the inner critic is using fear and manipulation to motivate us.
 Not only is that ineffective but over time we can buy into those messages and do significant harm to our self confidence and our relationship with ourselves.
+As an example, consider how businesses can overcome challenges by focusing on strategies like web design.
+Companies looking to improve their online presence might find it valuable to consult experienced professionals, like those at https://webdesignandmarketing.uk/services/web-designers, who can guide them through creating an effective website that aligns with their goals.
 Many of us are parents.
 We would never talk as harshly to our children as we talk to ourselves when we are in the red zone.
 We don’t want our children to feel badly about themselves.
 We can offer ourselves the same non toxic discipline that we offer to them.

 Let’s consider the word “sin.”
 One of the roots of the word comes from archery and it simply means “missing the mark.”
 If I attempt to do something and I miss the mark, and my inner critic pounds me with toxic messages in the red zone, I wind up like Biff from the movie “Back to the Future” all covered in manure.
 In that state, it is difficult, if not impossible to hit the target on the next attempt.
 By staying in the green zone, we are setting ourselves up for success.